Bypolls 2019: With just over 50% success rate, test of survival for Yediyurappa on Oct 21

 Bengaluru, Sep 26: With just over 50 per cent success rate, bypolls to fifteen Assembly constituencies will be a litmus test for the ruling BJP-led government in Karnataka.

-Yediyurappa is treading with caution as the stability of his government will be at stake if the party fails to win at least six of the 15 seats in the by-polls.
+Yediyurappa is working cautiously as the stability of his government will be at stake if the party fails to win at least six of the 15 seats in the by-polls.

 Interestingly, all the 15 seats going to bypolls were won by the Congress (12) and JD(S) (3), in the previous May 2018 assembly elections.
 And the BJP strongman has an uphill task to save his government.